elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The abstract factory pattern belongs to the creational design pattern category.
+      <strong>Interview Response:</strong> The abstract factory pattern belongs to the creational design pattern category, which is used to create objects in a flexible and extensible manner.
     </div>
   </div>
 </details>